Samuel Drewry

 Samuel left at least £7,300 (perhaps the equivalent of close on £1m in 2009) as well as the house in Harlesden.
 There are also references to a house in Brussels at "Belle Vue, Ixelles nr Brussels" and later at Soliasbord (?) near Brussels).

-Unfortunately there is no reference to any other family members in the Will.
+Unfortunately there is no reference to any other family member in the Will.

-Translation of Samuel's Will - Word document - courtesy of Malcolm Easton.
+Transcription of Samuel's Will - courtesy of Malcolm Easton.

 the 'Fourth Anglo-Dutch War' (1780 - 1784);